GDPR Compliance in the U.S.: What to Know

 In contrast to the CDPA and CPA, the UCPA does not include the right to opt-out of profiling nor codify the right to correct inaccuracies in their data.

 Connecticut's fifth and most recent state to adopt a comprehensive consumer privacy law.
-Senate Bill 6, or “An Act Concerning Personal Data Privacy and Online Monitoring” (CTDPA), goes into effect July 1, 2023.
+Senate Bill 6, or “An Act Concerning Personal Data Privacy and Online Monitoring” (CTDPA), went into effect July 1, 2023.

 The law also draws from Virginia and Colorado’s statutes, with a few departures.
 It applies to businesses that, during the preceding calendar year: